isomerpages/mlaw-corp/news/speeches/_posts/2023-10-24-post-Speech by Senior Parliamentary Secretary.md

 ---
-title: Speech by Senior Parliamentary Secretary
+title: Speech by Senior Parliamentary Secretary, Ministry of Health and Ministry of Law, Mdm Rahayu Mahzam, at the Launch of Volume 8 of the Contemporary Issues in Mediation
 permalink: /news/speeches/sps-speech-launch-of-volume-8-of-ciim/
 date: 2023-10-24
 layout: post